 Mermaid Kitchen +44 (0) 28 7082 6969 (bookings, no kids)

-The Harbour Bar itself is renowned in the area, a great old traditional pub with an entertainment lounge upstairs.
+The Harbour Bar itself is renowned in the area, a great old traditional pub with lounge and roof terrace upstairs.
 The food in all its restaurants is good and great value.
-Coast is particularly good for the kids, Check their web site for details and opening times.
+Check their website for details and opening times.

 55 Degrees North - 1 Causeway Street, Portrush, Tel 028 7082 2811